2025-2026 Course Catalog

 5. One additional course in English

-Required for the minor in creative writing
+Required for the minor in Creative Writing

-1. ENG 350: Creative Writing: Non-Fiction
+2. ENG 350: Creative Writing: Nonfiction

-2. ENG 351: Creative Writing: Hybrid Poetry-Non Fiction
+3. ENG 351: Creative Writing: Hybrid Poetry-Nonfiction

-5. ENG 550: Advanced Creative Writing: Nonfiction
+5. ENG 370: Creative Writing: Poetry

-6. ENG 560: Advanced Creative Writing: Fiction
+7. ENG 550: Advanced Creative Writing: Nonfiction

-7. ENG 562: Advanced Creative Writing: Novel Writing
+8. ENG 560: Advanced Creative Writing: Fiction

-8. ENG 565: Advanced Creative Writing: Poetry
+9. ENG 565: Advanced Creative Writing: Poetry

-11. ENG 601: Senior Seminar in Creative Writing
+10. ENG 601: Senior Seminar in Creative Writing

 Teacher certification in English language arts (grades 4-12)

-Students who complete the English major in creative writing or literature can seek certification to teach at the secondary level.
-To be certified in English language arts, students must take a course in adolescent literature (such as ENG 115), a writing course (e.g., ENG 150 or 180, or 350 / 360 / 370, or 401 / 402 / 403), and a course that focuses on the literature of ethnic/racial minority groups in the United States (e.g., ENG 260, 478, 504, 506, 510).
-Students must also gain experience in journalism through a course or directed study, internship, or work on The Lawrentian.
+260, 478, 504, 506, 510).
+Students must also gain experience in journalism through a course or directed study, internship, or work on a student newspaper such as The Lawrentian.
 A course in the structures of English (LING 362) is recommended though not required.
 Students can add an endorsement for a second area (such as English as a second language) by completing the appropriate minor.
 Students who plan to seek teacher certification should review the requirements in the Education section of the catalog and meet with the director of teacher education, preferably before the end of the sophomore year.

 Teacher certification in English as a second language (K-12)